Skip to content

 “Strong communities have a significant sense of purpose.
 People’s roles have meaning in the bigger picture of the community.
 Each group member understands how their work connects to others and adds value.
 As community members, people don’t just want to lay bricks; they want to build a cathedral.”

-From my experience, I’ve learned that a community concept is much more than who you bring together; it comes down to what problem this community solves.
+From my experience, I’ve learned that a community concept is much more than who you bring together.
+It comes down to what problem this community solves.

 Questions to consider